sfstoolbox/sfs-matlab/README.md

 sig = auralize_ir(ir,nsig,1,conf);
 ```

+#### Frequency response of your spatial audio system

 Binaural simulations are also a nice way to investigate the frequency response
 of your reproduction system.
 The following code will investigate the influence
 of the pre-equalization filter in WFS on the frequency response.
-For the red line the pre-filter is used and its upper frequency is set to the
+For the red
+line the pre-filter is used and its upper frequency is set to the expected
-expected aliasing frequency of the system (above these frequency the spectrum
+aliasing frequency of the system (above these frequency the spectrum becomes
-becomes very noise as you can see in the figure).
+very noise as you can see in the figure).

 ```Matlab
 conf = SFS_config_example;